mdfnam/QnA/Leaning Classical Arabic.md

 - In the traditional way of studying Arabic, the typical order is to start with Nahw and then progress to Sarf before delving into Balagha.
 - This sequence is often recommended because a solid understanding of Nahw provides a foundation for comprehending the structure and function of words in a sentence, which is beneficial when studying Sarf.
 - Balagha builds on the foundation of Nahw and Sarf.
 Therefore, studying Balagha is typically recommended after acquiring a solid understanding of Nahw and Sarf, as it involves more advanced linguistic and rhetorical concepts.
 Ultimately, this advanced study enhances one's ability to express ideas in a more sophisticated and eloquent manner.

-**Next:** Now, we will study the most fundamental component of any language: the word.
-It is the basic building block that forms the foundation of any language.
-Subsequently, we will explore different kinds of words in Arabic.

 ---